-Hyperintensity is a term used to describe how the part of an image looks on MRI scan.
-To get a good look at brain tissue which differs from surrounding tissue, there are a variety of sequences used (ie. T1, T2 or FLAIR) which highlight or suppress types of tissue so that abnormalities can be seen.
+MRI stands for magnetic resonance imaging.
+There are a variety of MRI sequences or imaging patterns used (ie. T1, T2 or FLAIR) to highlight or suppress different types of tissue so that abnormalities can be detected.

 The FLAIR sequence is used to suppress the hyperintense signal produced by water (or cerebrospinal fluid) in the brain.
 This is especially helpful when looking for lesions around the brain ventricles (which contain cerebrospinal fluid).

 I appreciate the information.
 I am on the long weary road of trying to determine if I have MS. Trying to be patient.